SwissLife-OSS/swisslife-oss.github.io/website/blog/2019-29-11-squadron-release.md

 authorImageURL: https://avatars.githubusercontent.com/philbir
 ---

-Last month we have released our first Open Source version of [Squadron](https://swisslife-oss.github.io/squadron/) 🎉.
-Squadron is a testing framework which makes ist extremely easy to write integration & system tests against resources that run in a container or in the cloud.
+Last month we have released our first Open Source version of [Squadron](https://swisslife-oss.github.io/squadron/). 🎉 Squadron is a testing framework which makes ist extremely easy to write integration & system tests against resources that run in a container or in the cloud.

-The tool has been internally developed and was heavily used to write tests against SQL Server and MongoDB.
+The tool has been internally developed at Swiss Life and was heavily used to write tests against SQL Server and MongoDB for more than one year now.

 With the new Open Source version 0.5 we have now added many more providers and plan do add even more.